ivangfr/ethereum-springboot-react/README.md

 - ### Start ethereum-api

-  - Open a new terminal and nagivate to `ethereum-springboot-react/ethereum-api` folder
+  - Open a new terminal and navigate to `ethereum-springboot-react/ethereum-api` folder

   - Run following command to start application
     ```